victoria1900/Calculator/README.md

-it's an calculator in JS
+it's a calculator in JS